Tolu4realluv/dareyio-pbl/Project 3/Project3.md

 And for this project, we are implemenitng MERN stack solution.

+MERN Web stack consists of following components:

+1. MongoDB: A document-based, No-SQL database used to store application data in a form of documents.
+2. ExpressJS: A server side Web Application framework for Node.js.
+3. ReactJS: A frontend framework developed by Facebook.
+It is based on JavaScript, used to build User Interface (UI) components.
+4. Node.js: A JavaScript runtime environment.
+It is used to run JavaScript on a machine rather than in a browser.

 ---
 ## Connecting to the EC2 server through SSH
 > NB: For this project, i already created an EC2 server on AWS, i just need to connect to it to start the implementation.